Importance of Internal Factor Analysis1. Internal factor analysis helps to analyze its resources and functional

 3. Operations- It looks at the operations of daily activities and the production of products of an organization.
 It looks at process, inventory, quality, quantity, etc.

 4. Research and development- It looks at the research of products/services in the marketplace such as its demand, trends, customer analysis, market analysis, product analysis, etc.

-5. Human resource- It helps in analyzing the work done by the employees, hiring strategies, training, motivation, salaries, benefits, and others are considered.
+5. Human resource- It helps in analyzing the work done by the employees, hiring strategies, training, motivation, salaries, benefits, and others considered.

 These functional areas are important for designing a strategic plan for an organization.
 This analysis helps in understanding the strengths and weaknesses of the firm and also helps in improving, evaluating, and controlling by understanding any mistakes or changes required in an organization.
 It helps to formulate strategy in an effective way and develop a vision and mission statement, establish long-term objectives, and generate, evaluate, and select strategies.
 These internal factors assessment of resources and functional help in designing a proper strategic plan.